kmadejski/ezplatform-link-manager/README.md

 This package provides prototype of Public API and UI for links management in eZ Platform.

+_NOTE: This bundle is currently only integrating with eZ Platform UI 1.x, integration with 2.x is planned._

 ## Features

 * UI for an overview of all URLs with pagination and filtering